mrueda/EGA_genomeref/README.md

 The thresholds ```rand_var=10000, match=100``` do not affect much the speed, yet you may want to tune them according to your needs.

 Most the calculation times goes to reading/splitting the input file, thus, for very large VCFs you may want to downsample the number of variants prior to the calculation.
-For instance, you can run ```zgrep -v '^#' input.vcf.gz | awk 'NR % 10 == 0' | gzip > smaller.vcf.gz ``` to print every 10th line, thus reducing the file size (and execution time) by a factor of 10.
+For instance, you can run ```zgrep -v '^#' input.vcf.gz | awk 'NR % 10 == 0' | gzip > smaller.vcf.gz``` to print every 10th line, thus reducing the file size (and execution time) by a factor of 10.

+**Notes about finding matches on multiple reference genomes**

+The dictionary was built using SNPs only, thus, if your VCF contains complex INDELS then it is possible that get a few matches in more than one reference genome.
+Note that these matches will not affect the results for the final infered genome (infer_ref).

+In any case, these cross-matches should disspear if you pre-filter your VCF to retain SNPs only.
+The simplest solution would be to fetch biallelic SNPs by using ```zcat input.vcf.gz | awk 'length($4) == 1 && length($5) == 1'  | gzip > snp_biallelic.vcf.gz```.
+Alternatively, you can use [BCFtools](http://samtools.github.io/bcftools/bcftools.html), which allows for more precise filtering.

 # Demo